fontclubbelgica/fontclubbelgica.xyz/_typefaces/mad-serif.md

     However, the fonts’ simplicity also led to some visual oddities.
 Hershey had to balance the need for legibility with the limitations of early hardware, often resulting in characters that had unusual proportions, unexpected curves, and a quirky, hand-drawn quality.
-    This "accidental weirdness" became a defining characteristic of the Hershey Fonts.
+    This “accidental weirdness” became a defining characteristic of the Hershey Fonts.
     For instance, some letters had inconsistent stroke weights or unconventional shapes that gave the fonts a technical, almost mechanical feel.